Snehalkmore/notes/Core java notes.md

 String concatenation operator (+) internally uses StringBuffer or StringBuilder class.
 For String manipulations in a non-multi threaded environment, we should use StringBuilder else use StringBuffer class.

+### inner class create seperate .class file

+### how overriding internally works?
+ava tooling, interestingly, optionally allows use of the @Override attribute on interface methods.
+By default it is not allowed.
+But when enabled, will generate a warning or error when a method does not override an existing base class method or interface method.

+### How many classloader exists in jvm
+1. Bootstrap Class Loader – It loads JDK internal classes.
+It loads rt.jar and other core classes for example java.lang.* package classes.
+2. Extensions Class Loader – It loads classes from the JDK extensions directory, usually $JAVA_HOME/lib/ext directory.
+3. System Class Loader – This classloader loads classes from the current classpath.
+We can set classpath while invoking a program using -cp or -classpath command line option.

+### System.out.println() in Java
+Where System is the class name, it is declared as final.
+The out is an instance of the System class and is of type PrintStream.
+Its access specifiers are public and final.
+It is an instance of "java.io.PrintStream".
+When we call the member, a PrintStream class object creates internally.
+So, we can call the print() method.